gdiazcamilo/gdiazcamilo/README.md

 # 💫 About Me:
 👋 Hi, I’m Gustavo Diaz (@gdiazcamilo).
-My main tech stacks are Python/Django/MySQL and C#/.NET MVC/MS-SQL and Javascript here and there.<br>- 👀 I’m always interested in learning and checking examples on how to build maintainable, readable, reusable, and testable systems.<br>- 🌱 I’m currently learning techs around the React ecosystem (redux-sagas, jest, RTL, redux, etc) and Docker.<br>- 💞️ I’m looking to collaborate on projects that focus on a healthy and sustainable lifestyle.<br>- 📖 I'm currently reading [Programming Pearls by Jon Bentley](https://www.amazon.com/Programming-Pearls-2nd-Jon-Bentley/dp/0201657880)<br>- 🪃 I like to learn primitive skills
+I've work mostly with Web applications and REST APIs.<br>- 👀 I’m always interested in learning and checking examples on how to build maintainable, readable, reusable, and testable systems.<br>- 🌱 I’m currently learning techs around the React ecosystem (redux-sagas, jest, RTL, redux, etc) and Docker.<br>- 💞️ I’m looking to collaborate on projects that focus on a healthy and sustainable lifestyle.<br>- 📖 I'm currently reading [Programming Pearls by Jon Bentley](https://www.amazon.com/Programming-Pearls-2nd-Jon-Bentley/dp/0201657880)<br>- 🪃 I like to learn primitive skills

 ## 🌐 Socials: